CristianBGislon/bisection_method/README.md

 # bisection_method
-Bisection Method for solving equations in matlab
+Bisection Method for solving equations with matlab